Last Updated on December 3, 2020

 International Art Competitions

-Doodle 4 Google is a competition designed especially for school children, providing them with a unique opportunity to have their design featured on their country’s Google homepage.
+Doodle 4 Google is an annual competition designed especially for school children, providing them with a unique opportunity to have their design featured on the Google homepage.
 The competition runs in many different countries with a changing theme each year.
 Children must submit their doodle along with an application form and short description of what they have created and why.
 All submissions are grouped and judged in age groups and are critiqued in terms of artistic merit, creativity, and how well the theme is communicated through the artwork.
-The winner has their Doodle featured on the Google homepage for 24 hours, as well as some serious prizes for them and for their school.
+The winner has their Doodle featured on the Google homepage for 24 hours, with prizes for the student and their school.
 The winner of the 2014 US Google 4 Doodle competition (shown below) won a $30,000 college scholarship and a $50,000 technology grant for their school.
 Google also donated $20,000 to provide improved facilities in 10 other schools in Bangladesh, in honour of the chosen design.
-To locate the Doodle 4 Google competition for your country, alter the website address so that it has the extension for your country (such as .co.uk or .co.nz).
-Doodle 4 Google is free to enter.

 The annual International Photography Awards (IPA) is open to photographers of any kind, residing in any country across the globe.
 There is a vast range of categories to enter in and many prizes to be won.
 The winners of the main categories are invited to attend the Lucie Awards.
 The grand winner is titled International Photographer of the Year and receives a cash prize of $10,000 provided by AtEdge.
 Cash prizes of US$5,000 and US$2,500 are also awarded to the winners of the non-professional and student categories.
 40-50 images from both professional and non-professional entrants will be displayed in an exclusive show in New York.
 The curated images also travel to other countries to be exhibited in photo festivals and galleries.
 Entry fees range from USD$15-USD$35 depending upon the category entered.
 All entrants must be 18 years or older.

-The annual Science Without Borders Challenge invites secondary students to create a media project to raise awareness of the need to preserve, protect and restore the world’s oceans and aquatic resources.
+The annual Science Without Borders Challenge invites students to create a media project to raise awareness of the need to preserve, protect and restore the world’s oceans and aquatic resources.
 The theme and requirements of the competition changes each year but remain relevant to conservation of the world’s oceans.
-In 2013, a 1-5 minute science video addressing ‘How are we all connected to the oceans?’ was required, while in 2014, students were invited to submit two-dimensional artworks on ‘Protect Our Coral Reefs’.
-The competition is open to secondary school students across the globe, 14 to 19 years of age.
-A US$300 scholarship and iPad Mini are awarded to the 1st place prizewinner and a US$250 scholarship prize to the 2nd place prizewinner.
+The 2021 challenge relates to mangroves.
+The competition is open to school students across the globe, 11 to 19 years of age.
+A US$500 scholarship and awarded to the winning entries.
 Admission is free.

 The Artist’s Magazine hosts an annual art competition that is open to artists anywhere in the world who work with traditional, two dimensional media.
 Student or beginner applicants (young artists aged 16 years and older) must have been enrolled in a post-high school art programme or have pursued art on their own for no more than 4 years.
 There are five 1st, 2nd and 3rd place prizes in the Student/Beginner Division.
 1st place winners receive US$150, 2nd place US$75 and 3rd place US$50.
 Winners in this division are also featured in The Artist’s Magazine and receive a 1-year membership to the NorthLight VIP Programme, which includes a yearlong subscription to The Artist’s Magazine.
 There are five categories to enter: ‘Portrait/Figure’, ‘Still Life/Interior’, ‘Landscape’, ‘Abstract/Experimental’ or ‘Animal/Wildlife’.
 Entry fees range from US$15-US$20.